 A common accessory to Tudor dress was a patch of fur worn near the neck – a flea patch to discourage the pesky nuisances from residing on the hair or skin.

 Rich people dressed in fine silks and brocades, and used furs for warmth and show.
 Tudor women didn't wear knickers.
 Men sometimes wore linen shorts and linen was used to make shirts and undergarments, but only the rich could afford cotton and silk.
 Women wore a kind of petticoat called a smock or shift or chemise made of linen or wool with a wool dress over it.

 A replica Tudor style shift & Queen Elizabeth I with an elaborate stomacher

 Women often wore a stomacher, which was a decorative triangular panel filling in the front opening of her gown or bodice.
 It could be boned and part of the corset, or it could just cover the front of the corset.
 Decorative ones could be sewn or pinned into place or attached with lacings on the gown's bodice.

-Poor people could not afford to dress stylishly in the Tudor period.
-Poor men wore woollen trousers and a long tunic, and poor Tudor women wore loose and baggy clothing made from rough wool.
+Poor people couldn’t afford to dress stylishly in the Tudor period.
+Poor men wore woolen trousers and a long tunic, and poor Tudor women wore loose and baggy clothing made from rough wool.

 Delve into more fascinating miniatures over on the blog – with projects and inspiration spanning across the eras!